 Medicare Part D covers your prescription drug expenses.
 Enrolling in Medicare Part D should be done as soon as you are eligible for Medicare.
 Because a penalty may be added to your Part D premiums that will never go away.

 In addition, if you need extra assistance with your Medicare expenses, there are a few programs that can help.
 Texas Health and Human Services’ website is for information on Medicare and/or Medicaid savings programs.

 Medicare premiums can be a financial burden for some lower-income beneficiaries.
 If the premiums are too much, you may be able to find help by enrolling in a Medicare Savings Program.

 Contact your state Medicaid office to apply.
 Or visit Your Texas Benefits to learn more and find out if you qualify.

 The Texas Department of Insurance website is another great resource for state-specific insurance information.
 Find information regarding your rights and public assistance benefits on the Texas Legal Services Center Hotline website.

 How to Apply for Texas Medicare Supplement Plans

-Call the number above to speak directly to an agent licensed in the state now.
+Call the number above to speak directly to an agent licensed in the state of New York now.